diegoagd10/langchain/README.md

 - `RecursiveTextSplitter.ipynb`: Shows recursive character text splitting for simple text formats, splitting by common parameters like ["\n", "\n\n", "", " "].
 - `HTMLTextSplitter.ipynb`: Examples of splitting HTML content by specified HTML tags.
 - `JSONTextSplitter.ipynb`: JSON text splitting by JSON values.

 To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.

+### Embeddings

+The `1-Langchain/3-Embeddings/` directory contains examples of generating embeddings using different providers.

+- `OllamaEmbedding.ipynb`: Demonstrates using Ollama for local embeddings (e.g., gemma:2b model), document and query embedding, text loading and splitting, creating vector stores with Chroma, and performing similarity searches.
+- `OpenAIEmbedding.ipynb`: Shows how to use OpenAI embeddings (e.g., text-embedding-3-large), with options for dimensionality reduction, and the same workflow for vector storage and retrieval.

+To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.